511 keV galactic line from first-order phase transitions and primordial black holes: Abstract

 \section{Abstract}

-{ Hawking evaporation of primordial black hole (PBH), with mass $3\times 10^{-17} \lesssim M_{\rm PBH}/M_\odot \lesssim 7\times 10^{-17}$ and fractional abundance $0.01 \lesssim f_{\rm PBH} \lesssim 0.5$, well reproduces 511 keV gamma-ray excess from galaxy center.
-In this work, we investigated the production mechanism of PBHs base on the first-order phase transition induced by quartic effective thermal potential of a scalar field in dark sector.
-We found the phase transition with vacuum energy, $\mathcal{O}(1)\lesssim B^{1/4}/{\rm MeV} \lesssim \mathcal{O}(100)$, produces the desired PBH mass and abundance fraction.
-Correlated signatures of gravitational wave and extragalactic gamma-ray from phase transition and black hole evaporation, respectively, are within $\mu$Ares and AMEGO/e-ASTROGAM projected sensitivities. }
+{511 keV gamma-ray excess from the Galactic center is a long lasting anomaly without satisfying astrophysical explanation.
+Hawking evaporation of hypothetical primordial black hole (PBH) with mass $1.0\times 10^{-17} \lesssim M_{\rm PBH}/M_\odot \lesssim 8.0\times 10^{-17}$ and fractional abundance $10^{-3} \lesssim f_{\rm PBH} \lesssim 1.0$, gives rise substantial non-relativistic electrons/positrons annihilating into diphoton, well reproduces the 511 keV line.
+However, it is obscure of the mechanism behind to form PBH with meteoritical mass in the early Universe.
+In this work, we investigated the production mechanism of PBHs through a cosmological first-order phase transition induced by quartic effective thermal potential via a scalar field in dark sector.
+We found the phase transition with vacuum energy, $\mathcal{O}(1)\lesssim B^{1/4}/{\rm MeV} \lesssim \mathcal{O}(100)$, produces the desired monochromatic PBH mass and abundance fraction.
+Correlated signatures of gravitational wave and extragalactic gamma-ray, respectively coming from phase transition and black hole evaporation, are within $\mu$Ares and AMEGO/e-ASTROGAM/COSI/XGIS-THESUS projected sensitivities.
+Finally, we include the PBH mass function from FOPT and found it can not improve the explanation to 511 keV excess. }